Jason C. McLean

-Jason C. McLean is a Montreal-based writer, journalist, actor, theatre activist and a co-founder of the Forget the Box Media Collective where he currently serves as the Editor-in-Chief of the group's principal site ForgetTheBox.net.
+Jason C. McLean is a Montreal-based writer, journalist, actor, theatre activist and a co-founder of the Forget the Box Media Collective where he served as the Editor-in-Chief of the group's principal site ForgetTheBox.net.

 Born in Montreal in 1977, McLean has performed on stage, on film, on Web-TV and in numerous culture jams.

 In 2003, he joined Optative Theatrical Laboratories and has since performed with this dramatic collective in the long-running theatre experiment Car Stories, the anti-racist deconstruction Sinking Neptune and various guerrilla theatre performances targeting Starbucks, American Apparel and other companies.

 In 2004, McLean co-founded the infringement Festival with fellow Optative members Donovan King and Gary St-Laurent.
 The festival is currently in five cities.
 McLean is an organizer of the international circuit and the annual Montreal event.

 In 2009, he co-founded the Forget The Box Media Collective.
-He currently serves as Editor-In-Chief and contributes to the site regularly and hosts the site's bi-weekly podcast.
+He served as Editor-In-Chief and contributed to the site regularly before its closure.
 He was also the in-character host of JC Sunshine's Fireside Chat, a comedic web-TV talk show with fictional narrative elements produced by Forget The Box Studios.

 McLean holds a Bachelor of Arts degree in Journalism from Concordia University, was the original editor of the now-defunct Indie Theatre Times and Review and has been published in the Montreal Mirror.

 McLean is a former member of the Quebec Drama Federation board of directors.